 Bottom of the bag (to crochet in back and forth rows)

 Row 1: Sc in the third chain from the hook and across (68 total) Turn.

 Row 2-6: Ch 1, Sc in the first stitch and across.
 Turn

-Row 7: Ch 2 (counts as one Dc), Dc in the next 67 stitches until the end of the row.
-Do not turn, continue to crochet around on the short side of the rectangle, work 5 Dc in total on this side.
+Row 7: Ch 2 (counts as first DC), DC in the next 67 stitches until the end of the row.
+Do not turn, continue to crochet around the rectangle on the short side, work 5 Dc in total on this side.
 Continue on the long side, 68 Dc in total and on the short side 5 Dc in total.
-Sl st in the first Dc. (total 146 in this round)
+Sl st in the first DC. (total 146 in this round)

 Row 8: Ch 2, Dc in each stitch across.

-Row 9: Ch 3 (counts as first Dc and Ch 1), skip one, Dc in the next. *Ch 1, skip one, Dc in next* Repeat ** until the end of the row. (total 73 Dc).
+Row 9: Ch 3 (counts as first DC and Ch 1), skip one, DC in the next. *Ch 1, skip one, DC in next* Repeat from* to* until the end of the row. (total 73 DC).
 Sl st.

-Row 10- 46: Ch 3, Dc in every stitch above Dc from the row below.
-Change colour in the beginning of row 42.
+Row 10- 46: Ch 3, DC in every stitch above DC from the row below.
+Change colour (to Off-White) in the beginning of row 42.